intel-iot-devkit/android-things-samples/multisensor/README.md

 Changing the GPIO and I2C bus
 -----------------------------
-This example uses a GPIO (digital input) to read the state of a touch sensor, a GPIO (digital input) to read the state of a button ,3 GPIO (digital output) to light LEDs (Red, Green and Blue).
+This example uses a GPIO (digital input) to read the state of a touch sensor, a GPIO (digital input) to read the state of a button, 3 GPIOs (digital output) to light LEDs (Red, Green and Blue).
-An I2C temperature sensor to get the ambient temperature and an I2c based actuator (jhd1313m1 LCD display) to display the temperature values.connected via the shield to the sensors.
+An I2C temperature sensor to get the ambient temperature and an I2c jhd1313m1 LCD display to display the temperature values.connected via the shield to the sensors.

 The I2C and GPIO line to be used is specified in the strings.xml file (src/res/values directory).